soduco/soduco.github.io/papers_data_tools.md

 ### Data and historical sources catalogue

-A metadata catalog aiming to store and reference archival records and digital data used and produced throughout the project.
+A [catalog](https://soduco.github.io/catalog/) has been developped to store, reference and retrieve archival records and digital data used and produced throughout the project.

 | ![SODUCO catalogue](./public/images/catalog_searchpage.png) |
 |:--:|